 - Continued employment will be verified annually by North Park University’s Financial Aid Office.

-All new graduate students who completed an undergraduate degree at North Park University can return for graduate coursework with a 20% tuition reduction thanks to the University’s Alumni Grant.
+Our North Park University undergraduate alumni can enroll in graduate coursework with a 20% tuition reduction thanks to the University’s Alumni Grant.
 This grant may be used for individual courses or a whole program, for in-person or online courses.
 This grant cannot be combined with any other scholarships or discounts that may be offered to you from North Park.

 Graduate students in the School of Nursing may also be eligible for veteran’s benefits or other outside scholarships.
 The University also provides information about using your employer tuition reimbursement benefits.